 - **Back-Up Lights: TWO.
-Tucked away to reduce drag but still allow for easy one-hand removal.
-Disposable alkaline batteries and twist to activate increase reliability.
-Focus beam aids signaling and performs better in low visibility waters.
+Mounted on harness shoulder straps for streamlining an ability to notice accidental activation.
+Disposable alkaline batteries and twist-to-activate increase reliability and team standardization.
+Focused beam aids signaling and performs better in low visibility waters.
 Required for Tech Rating/Rec 2/Nav/Rescue/Triox/Rec 3/Tech and Cave classes.

 - **Primary Light Head: Rigid Goodman handle allows for hands-free diving while allowing the diver to easily direct the bright, focused light beam.
 Rechargeable battery and sufficient burn time based on environment.

 - **Primary Light: Handheld-cordless or Hip-mounted, canister-style light; this is optional in some environments, but valuable in nearly all.
 Rechargeable battery.
 Focused beam.
 Tech-rating divers may use cordless, but will be expected to know procedures for using a light with a cord.
 Required for Tech Rating/Rec 2/Nav/Rescue/Triox/Rec 3/Tech and Cave classes.

-- **Guideline Reel: Use is contingent on the diving environment; it is usually mounted on the rear crotch strap D-ring for streamlining and to reduce clutter.
+- **Guideline Reel: Use is contingent on the diving environment.
 Only required for Cave and Tech classes.
 Reel or extra spool required for Rec 2/Nav classes.

 - **Safety spool: A simple 150ft spool used in overhead environments.
 Spools are kept in the diver’s pocket(s).
 Only required for cave/overhead classes.

 *=Optional, but recommended

 **=Only required for some classes (not required for Recreational Supervise Diver, Rec 1, Primers or Fundamentals-Rec)

 Your Wet Rocks Diving instructor will provide more detailed, current, and specific info on equipment based on your goals and the GUE class you’re taking and can help review items before purchasing to insure they meet class standards and are a good investment.

 Back to How to Start GUE Training